About the college

 The college has sports fields with a basketball court, tennis and squash courts, table tennis facilities, a croquet lawn, football and cricket pitches.

-There is a well-equipped college boathouse on the Thames with an excellent boat club and multi-gyms in college and in the Graduate Centre in Holywell Manor.
+There is a well-equipped college boathouse on the Thames with an excellent boat club.
+There are multi-gyms in college and in the Graduate Centre in Holywell Manor.

-There are music practice rooms in the college, including a Steinway grand piano available for concerts, and in Holywell Manor.
-There is a also a studio theatre available for rehearsal and performances.
+There are music practice rooms in the college's main site on Broad Street, including a Steinway grand piano available for concerts, and in Holywell Manor.
+There is also a studio theatre available for rehearsal and performances.

-The college operates a full-time year-round day nursery for the pre-school children of Balliol students and staff, and childcare bursaries are available.
+The college operates a full-time year-round day nursery for the pre-school children of Balliol students and staff.
+A limited number of childcare bursaries are available.

-Balliol Chapel is a centre of worship for all denominations.
+Balliol Chapel is a centre of worship for all denominations to which those of all faiths and none are welcomed.